6 tips on optimizing your in-cabin Wi-Fi

 Sync these updates or services once you’ve landed.

-Also, understand your options for onboard entertainment without streaming, and making calls directly from your personal smartphone.
-Downloading apps like Gogo Vision and Gogo Text & Talk allow you to watch movies & TV and make personal calls without the cost of streaming data when you fly (service subscription required).
+Also, you do have options for onboard entertainment without streaming, Gogo Vision is built in to every AVANCE system and allows you to watch movies & TV without the cost of streaming data when you fly (service subscription required).

 Additionally, knowing how you are using your Wi-Fi system can provide context that helps you understand current system performance, and helps you manage your needs on a flight-by-flight basis.